+Advances in technology are making it easier for consumers and businesses to better understand how they are using and saving energy.
 Geothermal energy is a renewable resource that is underutilized.
-The State Geothermal Data project, organized by the Association of American State Geologists with funding from the United States Department of Energy, will bring data from all 50 states into the National Geothermal Data System (NGDS), in order to identify and characterize geothermal energy resources across the nation.
-The purpose of this site is to present data collected for this project as well as other geothermal investigations in Missouri.
+Leveraging data and innovation are ways to promote a clean energy economy in America.
+The State Geothermal Data project, organized by the Association of American State Geologists with funding from the United States Department of Energy, is bringing data from all 50 states into the National Geothermal Data System, in order to identify and characterize geothermal energy resources across the nation.

 Geothermal Use in Missouri